GetSomeRest/client-fullstack-view.and.data.api/README.md

 ##Setup/Usage Instructions

-You can also watch [ViewerDeveloperSample_working.mp4](https://github.com/Developer-Autodesk/workflow-dotnet-winform-view.and.data.api/blob/master/ViewerDeveloperSample_working.mp4).
+You can watch [ViewerDeveloperSample_working.mp4](https://github.com/Developer-Autodesk/workflow-dotnet-winform-view.and.data.api/blob/master/ViewerDeveloperSample_working.mp4).
 This shows basic working of the sample.

 ## License